 Managing Trust Assets

 The Trustee is responsible for the accounting and administration of the Trust.
-This includes preparing and filing income tax returns for the Trust, paying those income taxes from the Trust, and adhering to any and all applicable state and federal laws around trust administration.
-The trustee must also keep accurate records of all transactions.
+This includes preparing. filing, and paying income tax returns for the Trust, and adhering to any and all applicable state and federal laws around Trust administration.
+The Trustee must also keep accurate records of all transactions.

 Investing Trust Assets